Ehinome24/LITA_CAPSTONE_PROJECT_SALES_DATA/README.md

 ### Exploratory Data Analysis
 ---
-This step involved the exploration of our dataset to answer some questions such as;
+This step involved the exploration of the dataset to answer some questions such as;
 - Top selling Products
 - Regional Performance
 - Monthly Sales Trends